gaitryahuja/-BookInventorySystem/README.md

 # 📚 BookInventorySystem
 ## 📌 Short Description
-The Inventory Bookshop Management System is a Java-based desktop application developed using JDK 25.
-The system helps manage a bookshop’s daily operations including books, customers, suppliers, purchases, and sales.
-It provides two user roles: Owner and Manager.
-The Owner has full access to all system functionalities, while the Manager has limited access mainly for sales and viewing records.
+The Inventory BookShop Management System is a Java program that runs on the desktop.The software manages the activies within a bookshop, such as books, clients, vendors, purchases and sales.There are two users in the system: the Owner and the Manager.
+The Owner can perform all task in the system, whereas the Manager perfroms tasks related to sales only.

 ---

 ## 🎯 Purpose of Project
-The purpose of this project is to automate and simplify bookshop management by maintaining organized records of inventory, customers, suppliers, purchases, and sales.
-The system reduces manual work, improves efficiency, and demonstrates the implementation of Object-Oriented Programming concepts.
+The objectives of the project are to simplfy the management of the book shop through organized inventory, customer, supplier, purchasing and sales records.
+This simplifies the management porcess and also shows how Object Oreinted Programming principles can be applied.

 ---